 • Eat sweets at mealtime, not as a snack, because the increased flow of saliva during a meal helps protect the teeth by washing away and diluting sugar.

 • If sugar is the first ingredient listed on a product label, then the food has high sugar content.
-Look for other sugars on the label: corn syrup, corn sweeteners, dextrose, fructose, glucose, honey, maple syrup, molasses and sucrose.
+Look for other sugars on the label: corn syrup, corn sweeteners, dextrose, fructose, glucose, and honey.

-• Check to see if liquid medicines (such as cough syrup) contain sugar.
+• Check to see if liquid medicines contain sugar.
 Ask the doctor or pharmacist for sugar-free medicines.

 • Drink water between meals.